Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

-The transformation (\ref{formula:reparIW}) makes parallel computing possible for the likelihood, which benefits high-dimensional response variables especially.
-If there are only a few associated predictors, but $p \gg n$, i.e., high-dimensional predictors, we use a latent indicator matrix $\mathbf{\Gamma}=\{\gamma_{kj}\}$ to show the variable selection.
-If $\gamma_{kj}=1$, then $\beta_{kj}\neq 0$ and the $k$-th predictor is regarded as an associated predictor to the $j$th response variable; otherwise $\beta_{kj}= 0$.
-The independent spike-and-slab priors on coefficients $\{\beta_{kj}: j=1,\cdots,m; k=1,\cdots,p\}$ are able to find a small subset of predictors that explains the variability of $\mathbf{Y}$:
+The reparametrization factorizes the likelihood across multiple response variables possible, which especially benefits high-dimensional response variables.
+If only a few of the $p$ predictor variables are assumed to be associated with any of the response variables, we use a latent indicator matrix $\bm\Gamma=\{\gamma_{kj}\}$ for variable selection.
+If $\gamma_{kj}=1$, then $\beta_{kj}\neq 0$ and the $k$th predictor is regarded as an associated predictor to the $j$th response variable; otherwise $\gamma_{kj}=0$ and $\beta_{kj}= 0$.
+Independent spike-and-slab priors \citep{George1993, Brown1998} for the regression coefficients can be used to find a small subset of predictors that explains the variability of $\mathbf{Y}$, for example:

 where $w \sim \mathcal{IG}(a_w, b_w)$ and $\delta_0(\cdot)$ is the Dirac delta function.